australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

 One of these such works is *The Lost (2021),* an audio-visual work contemplating the sensation of loss, and the subsequent feelings of dislocation.
-The work is based on a map of Perth from 1838, detailing many of Perth\'s former wetlands (since lost to in-filling and development), which I sonified into a digital autonomous instrument using Iannix.
-This sonified map was combined with a field recording from Herdman\'s Lake - one of the remaining remnants of these wetlands - and sonified longitudinal and latitude values of where some of these lost wetlands would have been located.
+The work is based on a map of Perth from 1838, detailing many of Perth's former wetlands (since lost to in-filling and development), which I sonified into a digital autonomous instrument using Iannix.
+This sonified map was combined with a field recording from Herdman's Lake - one of the remaining remnants of these wetlands - and sonified longitudinal and latitude values of where some of these lost wetlands would have been located.

-*The Lost* was initially inspired by a friend\'s comment about how some of Perth\'s lakes were connected before parts were filled in, which made me explore more about how Perth appeared prior to colonisation.
+*The Lost* was initially inspired by a friend's comment about how some of Perth's lakes were connected before parts were filled in, which made me explore more about how Perth appeared prior to colonisation.
 Pre-colonisation, the wetlands were inhabited by the Noongar people, served an important part of Noongar life as both as a camping area and